ten-protocol/ten-documentation/docs/getting-started/for-developers/explore-contracts-in-obscuro.md

 ---
 # Explore Contracts in Obscuro

-Obscuro offers a distinct environment for smart contract development, differing slightly from traditional Solidity.
+Obscuro offers a distinct environment for smart contract development so you'll need to consider how to design your dApps slightly differently from how you would a transparent dApp.
 This guide explains these differences:

 ## 1. Accessing Storage Values